10 Steps to Prevent and Manage

 The best news is that many diet and lifestyle choices dramatically reduce the risk of vision impairment or loss.
-Implementing these changes, at any age or any stage of the disease, is proving very beneficial, even as early as the age of 20.
-As an added benefit, the steps listed below also support good heart health and cognitive function.
+Implementing these changes, at any age or any stage of the disease, is proving very beneficial for saving sight.
+These choices listed below also support good heart health and cognitive function.

 1. Don’t smoke—smokers are up to 4x more at risk for AMD than non-smokers